niermann/gms_plugin_hdf5/doc/api.rst

     spaces with rank 0 to 4 are supported.
 On failure an invalid image is returned.

     Scalar dataspaces (rank 0) are returned as one dimensional image with one element.

+.. cpp:function:: string h5_read_string_dataset(string filename, string location)

+    Reads string dataset *location* from *filename*.
+This only works with datasets with ``DataTypeClass`` of "STRING" (see :func:`h5_info`).
+Only data spaces with one single element are supported (scalars or arrays with one element).
+Strings are assumed to be UTF-8 encoded.

+    On failure an invalid string is returned.

 .. cpp:function:: bool h5_create_dataset(string filename, string location, Image* data)